w3bdesign/react-ecommerce/src/pages/sign-in-and-sign-up/README.md

 ## Sign-in and sign-up

-This displays the SignIn and SignUp components
+This displays the SignIn and SignUp components for user registration.